dgodovich/personal_logseq/pages/AAI Course.md

 				- More like a secondary immune response
 			- Real problem is true consistent antigen exposure
 			- Never able to make memory cells
-		-
+			- Exhaustion is important to not have overactive immune system and to properly respond to chronic illness -
 - Lecture 16 T Cell Tolerance
 - Lecture 17 Allergic Responses